tom131313/calibrate/README.md

 The display of the guidance board and camera view are on a browser's port 1185.
 For example, 127.0.0.1:1185?action=stream or just 127.0.0.1:1185 to see the camera parameters, too.
 (This is standard WPILib camera server stuff so you can adust your camera parameters there.)

-If you run this on a system with PhotonVision running then stop PhotonVision. (linux commnad is `sudo service photonvision stop`)
+If you run this on a system with PhotonVision running then stop PhotonVision. (linux command is `sudo service photonvision stop`)

 References: